Skip to main content

 Why SMEs Are Stuck

-But there is a deeper issue.
+But there's a deeper issue.
 Most AI tools available today were designed for large organisations with dedicated IT teams, clean data pipelines, and the budget to experiment.
-An SME with 15 employees and a spreadsheet-based workflow cannot simply plug in an enterprise AI platform and expect results.
+An SME with 15 employees and a spreadsheet-based workflow can't simply plug in an enterprise AI platform and expect results.

 "End-to-end AI adoption requires data organisation, process redesign, and worker retraining.
 Most SMEs are still at step zero." - Gan Kim Yong, Deputy Prime Minister, Singapore (Budget 2026 address)